Source Pack Installation

 Compiling Paraview 3.12.0 and the PV3FoamReader Module

 Paraview is the third-party software that we provide for graphical post-processing in OpenFOAM.
-It’s compilation is automated using a script called makeParaView in the ThirdParty-2.1.0 directory.
+Its compilation is automated using a script called makeParaView in the ThirdParty-2.1.0 directory.

 To install Paraview, execute the following: